Everything You Need to Know About Transformer Oil and Winding Temperature Indicators

-When describing direct winding temperature monitoring, you must look at the Direct Current losses and Eddy losses of axial and radial type which dissipates in transformer windings as temperature is not uniform around the windings.
+When describing direct winding temperature monitoring, you must look at the Direct Current losses and Eddy losses of the axial and radial type which dissipates in transformer windings as the temperature is not uniform around the windings.
 Radial Eddy losses are much higher at the top and bottom of windings.

-In oil filled power transformers, circulating oil is hotter at the top of the winding.
+In oil-filled power transformers, circulating oil is hotter at the top of the winding.
 Adding up these various heat dissipation phenomena will end up causing “hot spots”.
 Fiber optic temperature sensors provide accurate and fast readings (within MINUTES) of these temperature fluctuations in direct winding temperature monitoring, especially during peak load effects.

 Transformer Temperature Limitations